 -

-A Volunteer Child Advocate is an adult who volunteers to spend time with and trains to advocate on behalf of an unaccompanied or separated immigrant child while they are subject to immigration and removal proceedings.
+A Volunteer Child Advocate is an adult who volunteers to spend time with and advocate on behalf of an unaccompanied or separated immigrant child while they are subject to immigration and removal proceedings.
 Volunteers receive continuous training, support, and supervision from Young Center for Immigrant Children’s Rights San Antonio social workers and attorneys, and together they advocate for the best interests of the child they are serving.
+Future advocates must attend an entire volunteer training before they will be able to appoint as advocate for a child.

 We welcome volunteers in the San Antonio area from all cultures, professions, races, ethnicities and social backgrounds.
 We are particularly seeking volunteers who are Spanish speakers; there are limited spaces reserved for non-Spanish speakers at the training event.
 We also work with limited volunteers in the Dallas-Forth Worth area.